veterinarium/slate/source/includes/_inventory.md

 * Synchronous
 * If item cannot be found in SFS, the [`Error`](#the-error-object) object will be returned with HTTP 404 status code

-## Recieving the status of import operation
+## Receiving the status of import operation

 > Example of `inventoryitems.imported` event JSON: